-- Has more than two product lines (under the sales method of apportioning R&D deductions); - Owns an interest in more than one noncontrolled section 902 corporation; - Has income from a section 901(j) country; or - Elected under a tax treaty to treat income that would otherwise be U.S.-source as foreign-source income.
+- Has more than two product lines (under the sales method of apportioning R&D deductions). - Owns an interest in more than one noncontrolled section 902 corporation, - Has section 901(j) income from more than one sanctioned country, or - Has income re-sourced by treaty for more than one country.